PaulskPt/Pimoroni_Presto/README.md

    NW   |   NE       Touching the NW quadrant changes the index for the clock aspect.
 --------+--------    Touching the NE quadrant toggles the show_date flag.
 Default this flag is set to True.
    SW   |   SE       Touching the SW quadrant switches on the ambient LEDs and changes the colour index.
         |            Touching the SE quadrant switches off the ambient LEDs.
+Default the LEDs are off.

 ```